Capital City

 In Texas, workers’ rights are protected by numerous employment and labor laws, at both the state and federal level.
 As a result, employees enjoy protection from discrimination based on age, religion, sexual orientation, gender, and race.Here are the key things you need to know about hiring in Texas.

-Employers must obtain an Employer Identification Number from the IRS for federal tax purposes and register with the Texas Workforce Commission for state unemployment tax.
+Employers must obtain an Employer Identification Number (EIN) from the IRS for federal tax purposes and register with the Texas Workforce Commission for state unemployment tax.
 Employees do not need an EIN but must have a Social Security Number or an Individual Taxpayer Identification Number for tax reporting.

 Employment taxes and statutory fees affect both your payroll and your employees’ paychecks in Texas .
 Understanding the tax obligations for both employers and employees is crucial when operating in Texas's business landscape.
 This section explains how taxes and statutory fees affect payroll and individual earnings in Texas.
 Note that employees may be liable for additional local taxes in certain cities and jurisdictions.